 Academic misconduct, or cheating, can take many forms.
-Although different instructors assign various penalties, academic misconduct is grounds for failure on the assignment, or even in the course.
-The penalty for academic misconduct is expulsion from the college.
-Examples of academic misconduct include, but are not limited to, copying exam answers from others; using notes, calculators, dictionaries, and books during examinations or assignments without the authorization of the instructor; using sources expressly forbidden by the instructor; handing in someone else's work as one's own; or engaging in any deceptive act that interferes with the instructor's efforts to evaluate accurately a student's academic performance.
+Although different instructors assign various penalties, academic misconduct is grounds for failure on the assignment or in the course, as well as expulsion from the College Examples of academic misconduct include, but are not limited to, copying exam answers from others; using notes, calculators, dictionaries, computers, cell phones, and books during examinations or assignments without the authorization of the instructor; using sources expressly forbidden by the instructor; handing in someone else's work as one's own; or engaging in any deceptive act that interferes with the instructor's efforts to evaluate accurately a student's academic performance.